adamvlasak/ansible-rockylinux/README.md

 You need docker.

-To build image:
+To build debian image:

     $ cd /path/to/work-machine
+    $ docker build --rm -t work:debian .

+To build centos image:

+    $ cd /path/to/work-machine
-    $ docker build --rm -t work:latest .
+    $ docker build --rm -t work:centos .

 To run machine:

     $ cd /path/to/work-machine
     $ docker-compose up -d

+Note: you can edit image in docker-compose.yml to run centos version

-You can try to connect via SSH like so:
+You can try to connect via SSH like so to test it:

     $ ssh root@localhost